 The Constitutional Court operates outside of the judicial branch to resolve questions involving government compliance with the constitution and interpretive conflicts among separate government institutions.
-The Constitution’s description of the court can be found here.
-See also the Law on the Constitutional Court and the Rules of Procedure for the Constitutional Court plus other laws and regulations applicable to this tribunal.
+See also the Law on the Constitutional Court and the Rules of Procedure for the Constitutional Court.

-Library at the University of Belgrade Faculty of Law -English site with no links
+- Library at the University of Belgrade Faculty of Law – English site

 - Library at the University of Novi Sad Faculty of Law – See also the main law school page in English

 - Law Library at the Constitutional Court